 Crime statistics provided in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act are for your information.
-These statistics are compiled and released annually by Ringling and the Florida State University Police Department.
-The totals represent the compilation of all designated Clery Act crimes reported to Ringling Security.
+These statistics are compiled and released annually by The Ringling and the Florida State University Police Department.
+The totals represent the compilation of all designated Clery Act crimes reported to Ringling Security, Campus Security Authorities (CSAs) and other law enforcement agencies.

-CRIME DEFINITIONS
+CLERY DESIGNATED CRIME DEFINITIONS